 Use video conferences rather than business trips whenever possible

-The first step toward becoming a green traveler is to ask yourself, do I even need to travel at all?
+The first step toward becoming a green traveller is to ask yourself, do I even need to travel at all?
 Is it possible, for example, to achieve your goals with a teleconference?

-Combine errands to reduce my need to travel
+Combine errands to reduce your need to travel